The following professionals lent their expertise to this article:

 Udall Undergraduate Scholarship

-The Udall scholarship is for full-time college sophomores and juniors who are Native American or Alaskan Natives and pursuing a career in Native health care, tribal policy, or a related field.
-A Udall Faculty representative must recommend a candidate before they can fill out this application.
+The Udall Undergraduate Scholarship is available to full-time Native American and Alaskan Native college sophomores and juniors pursuing careers in Native health care, tribal policy, or a related field.
+Requires recommendation from a Udall Faculty representative.

 The Keys to Landing Your Scholarship